mkudija/mkudija.github.io/reading-notes/_md/2023-06-11-Socrates' Children—Ancient Philosophers (Vol. 1).md

 `(Des Plaines: Word on Fire, 2023), 183`

 I had been looking for a summary of philosophy, and I couldn't ask for a better source than Peter Kreeft and Word on Fire.
 Kreeft is characteristically fun, concise, and incisive.
-Next up I'm reading some of Plato's *Dialogues*, starting with *[[~Apology|Apology]]*.
+Next up I'm reading some of Plato's *Dialogues*, starting with *[[2023-06-18-Apology|Apology]]*.

 # Notes